FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_I.md

 FeaturePython objects (also referred to as [Scripted objects](Scripted_objects.md)) provide the ability to extend FreeCAD with objects that integrate seamlessly into the FreeCAD framework.

-This encourages   *
+This encourages:

 -   Rapid prototyping of new objects and tools with custom Python classes.
--   Saving and restoring data (also known as serialization) through `App   *   *Property` objects, without embedding any script in the FreeCAD document file.
+-   Saving and restoring data (also known as serialization) through `App::Property` objects, without embedding any script in the FreeCAD document file.
 -   Creative freedom to adapt FreeCAD for any task.

 On this page we are going to construct a working example of a FeaturePython custom class, identifying all the major components and gaining an understanding of how everything works as we go along.